galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 This tells us that there are 152,360 sequences, mostly varying between 248 and 253 bases in length.
 The longest read in the dataset is 502 reads.
-Recall that our region of interest, the V4 region of the 16S gene, is only around 250
+Recall that our region of interest, the V4 region of the 16S gene, is only around 250, so any reads significantly longer than this expected value likely did not assemble well in the `make.contigs` step.
+Furthermore, we see that 2,5% of our reads had between 6 and 249 ambiguous base calls (`Ambigs` column).
+In the next steps we will clean up our data by removing these problematic reads.

-Interestingly, the longest read in the dataset is 502 bp.
-Be suspicious of this.
-Recall that the reads are supposed to be 251 bp each.
-This read clearly didn't assemble well (or at all).
-Also, note that at least 2.5% of our sequences had some ambiguous base calls.
-We'll take care of these issues in the next step when we run `screen.seqs`.

-The following tool will remove any sequences with ambiguous bases (`maxambig` parameter) and anything longer than 275 bp (`maxlength` parameter).
+We can do this data cleaning using the `screen.seqs` command.
+This step will remove any sequences with any ambiguous bases (`maxambig` parameter) and any contigs longer than 275 bp in length (`maxlength` parameter).

 > ### {% icon hands_on %} Hands-on: Filter reads based on quality and length
 >